Bristol-Myers, Sanofi ordered to pay Hawaii $834 million over Plavix warning label

 Bristol-Myers and Sanofi still face a similar lawsuit over Plavix by the state of New Mexico.

-Reporting by Tina Bellon and Nate Raymond; Editing by Richard Chang and Dan Grebler
+Reporting by Tina Bellon and Nate Raymond; Editing by Richard Chang, Dan Grebler and Sherry Jacob-Phillips

 Our Standards: The Thomson Reuters Trust Principles.